codefellows/seattle-code-301n24/curriculum/class-10/README.md

 - Warm-up exercise
 - Review code challenges
 - Code review of lab assignment
-- The call stack and tracing the order of code execution
+- In-memory persistance
 - Lab Overview

 ## Learning Objectives

 As a result of completing lecture 10 of Code 301, students will:
-- Understand the JavaScript call stack
-- Be able to trace the order of code execution
-- Enhance their ability to read and understand error messages
+- Persist data in memory
-- Understand the roles of Model, View, and Controller in their application
+- Understand the advantages and drawbacks to persisting data in memory vs using something like a database